indico/indico-checkin-pwa/README.md

 ## Getting Started
 1. Clone the repository
-2. Install dependencies with `npm install`
+2. Install dependencies with `npm ci`
 3. Setup the environment variables in the `.env` file
-4. To generate the Tailwind's CSS file, run `npx tailwindcss -i ./src/index.css -o ./dist/output.css --watch`
-5. Run `npm start` to start the development server
+4. Run `npm start` to start the development server

 ## Deployed Version
 The app is deployed on [Render](https://indico-check-in-app.onrender.com).